 - The Fallen Men View (believe that sons of God were godly men who had fallen away from God)

 From a biblical standpoint, understanding what a Nephilim is is not crucial to understanding God's message.
-Many associate them as mere giants, since the King James Version uses that term.
-This translation was in part because the early Latin translation by Jerome used the term gigantes.
-The Septuagint, which was the translation that would have been used around the time of Christ also used the Greek word gigentes.
-Therefore, it is safe to assume that regardless of what viewpoint you believe, Nephilim were abnormally large.
+Many associate them as mere giants since the King James Version uses that term.
+This translation was in part because the early Latin translation by Jerome used the term Gigantes.
+The Septuagint, which was the translation used around the time of Christ, also used the Greek word Gigantes.
+Therefore, it is safe to assume that regardless of what viewpoint you believe, Nephilim was abnormally large.

 The Fallen Angels View

-In order to understand each viewpoint, it is important to know the definition given to what the Bible refers to as the sons of God and how they view the Nephilim.
-For those who believe the Fallen Angels View they would interpret them as:
+To understand each viewpoint, one must understand what definition they believe the Bible refers to when it states "sons of God, as well as how they view the Nephilim.
+For those who believe the Fallen Angels View, they would interpret them as:

 - Sons of God: Fallen angels